Abstract polytope: A simple example

-Order relations are transitive, i.e. F < G and G < H implies that F < H. Therefore, to specify the hierarchy of faces, it is not necessary to give every case of F < H, only the pairs where one is the successor of the other, i.e. where F < H and no G satisfies F < G < H.
+Order relations are transitive, i.e. F < G and G < H implies F < H. Therefore, to specify the hierarchy of faces, it is not necessary to give every case of F < H, but only the pairs where one is the successor of the other, i.e. where F < H and no G satisfies F < G < H.

 The edges W, X, Y and Z are sometimes written as ab, ad, bc, and cd respectively, but such notation is not always appropriate.

 All four edges are structurally similar and the same is true of the vertices.
 The figure therefore has the symmetries of a square and is usually referred to as the square.